Mask tools don't work/block the UI in fullscreen mode

-#8 Updated by Christian Stussak over 2 years ago
+#8 Updated by Christian Stussak almost 3 years ago

 gtk_label_set_ellipsize (GtkLabel *label, PANGO_ELLIPSIZE_END) on all problematic labels could be a long-term workaround.
 Part of the help text might be missing then, but that's still better than having a frozen UI or permanent window size changes on every mouse movement.

-#9 Updated by Tobias Ellinghaus over 2 years ago
+#9 Updated by Tobias Ellinghaus almost 3 years ago

 Yes, ellipsizing them would have been the next step but fixing the problem at hand was more pressing than the real fix.
 Especially as breaking the line would be needed even with the ellipsis added.